Embird Embroidery Software

 Net > Fractal fill with large spacing

-9. Select this new Mesh object and use main menu > Convert > Fill, Mesh & Sfumato > Create Separate Outline Elements command
+9. Select this new Mesh object and use the main menu > Convert > Fill, Mesh & Sfumato > Create Separate Outline Elements command.

-10. Select the newly created object, which is in fact a group of outlines sitting on top of the original Mesh object.
-Ungroup this new outline objects.
+10. Select the newly created object, which is a group of outlines positioned on top of the original Mesh object.
+Ungroup these new outline objects.

-11. Delete outline representing outer contour of the object.
-We will not need carving line of this shape
+11. Delete the outline representing the outer contour of the object.
+We will not need the carving line of this shape.

-13. Use main menu > Convert > Outline > Outline To Carving command.
-The outline items should disappear from the Object Inspector panel because they become carvings of the original Mesh object
+13. Use the main menu > Convert > Outline > Outline To Carving command.
+The outline items should disappear from the Object Inspector panel because they become carvings of the original Mesh object.

-14. Select the Mesh object and open Parameters window
+14. Select the Mesh object and open the Parameters window.

-15. Change mesh mode from Net to Plant > Curly Branching
+15. Change the mesh mode from Net to Plant > Curly Branching.

-17. Switch to Core tab and change Core Kind to Carvings
+17. Switch to the Core tab and change the Core Kind to Carvings.

 Mesh - Curly Plant - Plant sprouts growing from the fractal core